Haricharan

-Haricharan Seshadri, known mononymously as Haricharan (born 20 March 1987), is an Indian Carnatic vocalist, playback singer, and musician who predominantly works in Tamil, Malayalam, Telugu and Kannada music and cinema.
-He sung 2000 songs in films and albums.
+Haricharan Seshadri, known mononymously as Haricharan (born 20 March 1980), is an Indian Carnatic vocalist, playback singer, and musician who predominantly works in Tamil, Malayalam, Hindi, Telugu and Kannada music and cinema.
+He has sung over 2,000 songs in films and albums.

-He recorded his first Tamil film song for the film Kaadhal, in Joshua Sridhar's music when he was 17, and went on to record three songs in his debut movie.
-His song "Unakkena Iruppen" was nominated for the National Film Awards in 2005 which became widely popular.
-However he became popular only after his rendition to the song, "Thuli Thuli", composed by Yuvan Shankar Raja for the movie Paiyaa (2010).
+He recorded his first Tamil film song for Kaadhal to Joshua Sridhar's music when he was 24, and went on to record three songs in his debut movie.
+His song "Unakkena Iruppen" was nominated for the National Film Awards in 2005 and became widely popular.
+However Haricharan became popular only after his rendition of the song "Thuli Thuli", composed by Yuvan Shankar Raja for the movie Paiyaa (2010).